Transcript #395: pythont compatible packages

 06:15 There's only betas, right?

-06:20 Also interesting, notice here, Brian, there's pip, even though it's pip pure Python?
+06:20 Also interesting notice here, Brian, there's pip, even though it's pip pure Python.

-06:25 I don't know, I thought so.
+06:25 I don't know.

-06:35 Or here's a bunch of talk about how to set it up on Linux, how to set it up on Docker for Linux and build it from source.
+06:34 Or here's a bunch of talk about how to set it up on Linux, how to set it up on Docker for

-06:42 If you run it, it says, here's how you run with the Guild disabled.
+06:42 If you run it, it says, here's how you run with the guild disabled.

-06:46 So if you run with Python dash capital V capital V, you'll see it'll start and say Python such and such experimental free threading build.
+06:46 So if you run with Python dash, capital V, capital V, you'll see, it'll start and say, Python, such and such experimental free threading build.

 06:57 Right?

-07:00 >> Yes, it does.
+07:00 Yes, it does.

 07:02 You're living so far in the future, aren't you?

-07:08 Yeah.
+07:08 Yep.

 07:08 Talks about porting extensions modules to free threading.

-07:12 And here you go, Brian, GitHub Actions.
+07:12 And here you go, Brian.

-07:15 Let's go.
+07:14 Let's go.

-07:15 Talks about how to set the GitHub Actions and a bunch of code on how to actually test and debug all the things.
+07:17 And a bunch of code on how to actually test and debug all the things.

-07:23 >> I love that.
+07:23 I love that.

 07:24 How to set up CI.

-07:25 And by that, we mean how to set up GitHub Actions.
+07:25 And by that, we mean how to set up GitHub actions.

-07:29 It's fair enough at this point.
+07:28 It's fair enough at this point.

-07:32 >> It is consolidating a bit, isn't it?
+07:31 It is consolidating a bit, isn't it?

-07:34 >> It is, yes.
+07:34 It is, yes.

-07:35 >> All right.
+07:35 All right.

-07:47 And if you have a package that you think might need some special treatment to work in that space and you have intentions to potentially support that, let these folks know about it.
+07:47 And if you have a package that you think might need some special treatment to work in that space and you have intentions to potentially support that,

-07:56 You can see the GitHub in the top right, I'm sure, and submit an issue or something there.
+07:56 You can see the GitHub in the top right.

 08:00 Nice.

-08:11 But also we want to be a supportive Python community.
+08:11 But also, we want to be a supportive Python community.

-08:15 So I did it, a nice transition there.
+08:15 So I did it.

 08:24 This is a post on the Python Software Foundation blog.